-Unable to get hold of the finance you need to take your startup to the next level?
+Unable to understand why early stage startups or growth stage startups need to raise finance?
 We know how hard it can be to select the right channels for raising funds- So we’ve broken it down for you.

 Firstly, it’s important to understand why startups need to raise finance.
 Most startups need to raise finance to scale their business or gather funds for future growth.
 Some people fail to realize there is more to raising funds than just financial aid such as capital or revenue expenditure.
 Raising finance helps firms gain credibility.
 When a startup is able to raise finance by venture capitalists or angel investors, they show that field experts see the potential in their idea.
 These channels of raising funds also provide guidance, mentorship and most importantly, an access to a larger network; furthering opportunities for your startup.

 Another factor to consider is the right time to raise funds for your startup.
 Your initial round of funding should be just after your ideation phase when you have a clear idea of how much funding you require.
 Funding at this stage should usually be done through bootstrapping.
 Another round of funding, usually with external investors should be done right before launching your product to the market.
 It still may be confusing which channel of finance will suit you best, but don’t worry, we’ve broken it down for you.

 With the rise of online crowdfunding platforms such as Kickstarter, it’s become easier than ever for startups to pitch their ideas online to generate small funds from individuals.
 The largest crowdfunding platforms in India as of now are Milaap, Ketto and Impact Guru.

 Donation-based crowdfunding: A way of asking a large number of people for small amounts of money without any return from the company.
 Companies can usually expect to raise anywhere between $1000-$10,000.

 Reward-based crowdfunding: A way of earning larger sums of money in return for some kind of reward or investment in the company.
 Companies can usually expect to raise anywhere between $5000-$50,000.